Alfredo-del-Rayo/Website-Mercadito-Mexicano/README.md

 # Website-Mercadito-Mexicano
-This personal project developed by Alfredo Alexei del Rayo, represents Mercadito's Mexicano official shopping website.
-It is powered by Express framework, enhanced by EJS templates and a MySQL database as its foundation
+This personal project, developed by Alfredo Alexei del Rayo, represents Mercadito's Mexicano official shopping website.
+It is powered by an Express framework, enhanced by EJS templates and a MySQL database as its foundation

 ![image](README%20Images/main_page.png)